pyrddlgym-project/pyRDDLGym/docs/advanced.rst

 The JAX planner also supports constraints on the maximum number of action-fluents that can be set at any given time.
 Specifically, if the ``max-nondef-actions`` property in the RDDL instance is less than the total number of boolean action fluents, then ``JaxRDDLBackpropPlanner`` will automatically apply a projected gradient technique to ensure ``max_nondef_actions`` is satisfied at each optimization step.
-The exact implementation details are provided `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_
+Two methods are provided to ensure constraint satisfaction: the exact implementation details of the original method are provided `in this paper <https://ojs.aaai.org/index.php/ICAPS/article/view/3467>`_

 .. note::
    Concurrency constraints on action-fluents are applied to boolean actions only: e.g., real and int actions will be ignored.